An introduction on how to be a devotee of Krishna

 The Four Regulative Principles of A Pure Devotional Life

-For those serious about progressing in Krishna consciousness one should try to avoid the following four sinful activities as best as one can:
+For those very very serious about progressing in Krishna consciousness one should try to avoid the following four sinful activities as best as one can:

 Engaging in Practical Devotional Service